 Mind-boggling profitability

 Add to that the fact that investments in research and industry relationships have built the basis for massive economies of scale, and you get a profit machine.
-An already attractive return on assets of 27% in 2022 is expected to grow to over 100% in fiscal year 2026, i.e. in the not so distant future by 31 January 2026.
+Return on assets grew from 27% in 2022 to over 80% in the most recent quarter.
+However, at these levels the previous exponential growth in profitability is levelling out.

-An ROA in excess of 100% – whereby net profit exceeds a company’s total assets – is virtually unheard of.
-By way of comparison, Accenture, a consulting firm with limited physical assets, reported a return on assets of just 14% in 2023.
+An ROA in excess of 80% – whereby net profit nearly exceeds a company’s total assets – is virtually unheard of.
+By way of comparison, Accenture, a consulting firm with limited physical assets, reported a return on assets of in the teens.

 Looking at valuation relative to earnings to determine is Nvidia overvalued

-At the time of this writing, Nvidia’s Price to Earnings ratio stands at 76x.
+At the time of this writing, Nvidia’s forward P/E ratio stands at 45x.
 Looking at this number, inexperienced investors may jump to the conclusion that Nvidia’s stock is egregiously expensive.

 Growth vs. valuation: The PEG ratio